dbutz/SchoolSite-Pro-Docs/forecasts/modifyingFactors/studentYieldFactors.md

-Next, the year of construction must be analyzed for each housing type: Single-Family Detached (SFD), Multi-Family Attached (MFA) and Apartments (APT).
-In general, SYFs used in a ten year projection are calculated from units built within the last five years to better represent the actual number of students coming from new housing units when they are completed.
+Next, the year of development must be analyzed for each housing type: Single-Family Detached (SFD), Multi-Family Attached (MFA) and Apartments (APT).
+In general, SYFs used in a ten year forecast are calculated from units built within the last five years to better represent the actual number of students coming from new housing units when they are completed.
 For example, if there are 50 students living in 100 MFA units which were built between 1999-2004, the SYF would equal 0.50.
 These calculations are performed to produce a Student Yield Factor for grade ranges K-6, 7-8, and 9-12.